astorfi/Large-Scale-AI-Blueprint/README.md

             return x
     ```

-- **Early Stopping** is implemented by monitoring the validation loss and stopping training when it starts to increase.
+- **Early Stopping** is implemented by monitoring the validation loss and stopping training when it starts to increase with some criteria (because what's the point of continuing the training if validation loss is unlikely to improve).
 Some code for early stopping:

   ```python
   best_loss = float('inf')